penberg/limbo/README.md

 cargo bench --bench benchmark -- --profile-time=5
 ```

+## FAQ

+### How is Limbo different from libSQL?

+Limbo is a research project to build a SQLite compatible in-process database in Rust with native async support.
+The libSQL project, on the other hand, is an open source, open contribution fork of SQLite, with focus on production features such as replication, backups, encryption, and so on.
+There is no hard dependency between the two projects.
+Of course, if Limbo becomes widely successful, we might consider merging with libSQL, but that something that will be decided in the future.

 ## Publications

 * Pekka Enberg, Sasu Tarkoma, Jon Crowcroft Ashwin Rao (2024).
 Serverless Runtime / Database Co-Design With Asynchronous I/O. In _EdgeSys ‘24_. [[PDF]](https://penberg.org/papers/penberg-edgesys24.pdf)